AndreaSainz/FinalProject/README.md

   Provided suggestions for making code more modular, scalable, and readable without sacrificing performance.

 - **Sphinx Documentation**
-  Assisted with automating `sphinx-apidoc` integration and helped generate full example docstrings for the `DeepFBP` and `DBP` classes.
+  Assisted with automating `sphinx-apidoc` integration and helped generate full example docstrings from my code for the `DeepFBP` and `DBP` classes.

-- **Example Completion**
-  Helped complete Jupyter notebook examples and training scripts by inspecting partial code.

 - **README Generation**
-  This very README was drafted and refined with help from ChatGPT.
+  This README was drafted and refined with help from ChatGPT.

 ---

 ### Example Interaction

 **Prompt:**
-> Could you improve the docstring of this function that calculates PSNR and tell me what a good file-level docstring would look like?
+> Could you improve the docstring of this function following the style i already provide and making them look more professional?

 **Response:**
 ``` python